 - Heat exhaustion may precede heat stroke, a much more significant condition.
 With heat exhaustion, your body’s core temperature may rise to between 100 and 102 °F. Common symptoms include headache, nausea, vertigo, weakness, thirst, heavy sweating, irritability, and a decreased urine output.

 - Fainting, or heat syncope, can occur in workers who stand all day or rise suddenly from a seated position, causing a temporary drop in blood pressure.
 This is often a result of dehydration and lack of acclimation.
 Common symptoms include light-headedness, dizziness, and feeling faint.

 - Heat rash may appear due to restrictive clothing.
 Tight clothing traps sweat close to the skin.
 This blocks the sweat glands, causing the sweat to be unable to evaporate.
 As a result, a red, bumpy rash that give off a prickly or hot sensation will appear.
 It is important to remove tight or restrictive clothing to let the skin cool and air out.

 Acclimating to the heat in the early days of summer is key to preventing heat-related illness.
 It typically takes two weeks to acclimate to working in the heat.
 It is important to wear breathable materials that are lightweight, take frequent water breaks, and give yourself time to acclimate to the heat.

 Mind the Humidity

-- If you do work in the heat OSHA and The National Institute for Occupational Safety and Health (NIOSH) have developed a helpful Heat App to help quickly assess the heat index and read tips to keep you safe during the day.
+Be sure to check the heat index and follow heat safety tips.
+The Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH) have developed a free downloadable Heat Safety Tool App to help quickly assess the heat index.
+It also offers heat safety tips to keep you safe during the day.